Bei'an

 Bei'an (北安 (Běi'ān, northern peace)) is a county-level city in west-central Heilongjiang province in the People's Republic of China.
 It is under the jurisdiction of Heihe.

 Bei'an was the provincial capital of Bei'an province of Manchukuo, a puppet state set up by Japan during the Second World War.
+Bei'an received the unofficial moniker of "Gun City" because it was the location of Factory #626; Factory #626 mainly manufactured Chinese clones of WW2 firearms and Type 56 rifles.
+Eventually, it was privatized in the 1980s as the Shougang Kingho Plant until it went bankrupt in 2006.
+Six years later, a museum detailing the history of Factory #626 opened.

 Administrative divisions

 There are six subdistricts, five towns and four townships under the city's administration: